Updated on May 18th, 2021 by Bob Ciura

 Shaw Communications was founded in 1966 as the Capital Cable Television Company.
 It has since grown to become Western Canada’s leading content and network provider, catering to both consumers and businesses.
-The company produces about $4.1 billion USD in revenue annually and has a market capitalization of $9.7 billion.
-The stock is listed in both Canada and the U.S.
+The company produces over $4 billion USD in revenue each year.

-Shaw is a diversified telecommunications company.
+The stock is listed in both Canada and the U.S. and it is a diversified telecommunications company.
 The company recently consolidated its four prior reporting segments into just two major segments, Wireless and Wireline.
 The Wireless segment includes service and related equipment, while the core Wireline segment includes consumer and business services.

 Shaw provides customers with a wide variety of services, including satellite video, fiber-coax network connectivity, and mobile phone services, among others.
 The company serves consumers and small to medium businesses in its service area, which mostly includes Canada.
 The bulk of the company’s revenue is from consumer services.

-Shaw, in the past three years, has acquired Freedom Mobile, divested the Shaw Media and ViaWest businesses, and acquired wireless spectrum.
+Shaw has struggled a bit in recent years to grow earnings as it has undergone a strategic transformation.
+Over the past several years, it has acquired Freedom Mobile, divested the Shaw Media and ViaWest businesses, and acquired wireless spectrum.
 These changes have left the company more focused on its long-term goals of sustainable growth.

-Source: Investor Overview Presentation
+Source: Investor Presentation